A Journey Beyond the Classroom: Reflections of UGHE’s Inaugural Medical Class

 Proud Accomplishments and Future Aspirations

-MBBS’25 students learning with Prof. Robert Rivielo in their basic medical science curriculum
+MBBS’25 students learning with Prof. Robert Rivielo in primary trauma course

 The students of UGHE’s inaugural class have much to be proud of.
 From life-saving interventions during their clerkships to pioneering initiatives like GIRA Ubuntu, which supports underserved patients, they have already begun to manifest the principles of global health equity they have learned.